 Start your day, or end your day with some floral blends!
 Light and aromatic, delicate and dreamy, hot or cold, floral teas are sure to get you in the spirit of spring!

-For some relaxation after a long day, Organics for Lily’s Relax me Tea with its chamomile, passionflower, and other ingredients is a perfect blend to reduce tension, anxiety and relieve stress.
+For some relaxation after a long day, Organics for Lily’s Knock Me Out with its chamomile, lemonbalm, passionflower, and other ingredients is a perfect blend for someone with difficulty falling asleep .
 And if the right balance is all you need for an effective spring, the Rebalance Me Tea works wonders with its rose petals and hibiscus for chronic stress and exhaustion!

 Honey for Hay Fever